CBR0MS/DLinkedList/README.md

 ### Section 3 - Functions with preconditions

 These functions require that indexing is enabled on your list.
-By default, the list does not use indexing, so it must be enabled by calling `enableIndexing`.
+By default, the list does not use indexing, so it must be enabled by calling `NList::enableIndexing()`.
 These functions will throw an error if indexing is disabled.

 Function        | Description    				  | Return type
 -------------   | ----------------------------------------------- |------------
-at              | returns the object stored at passed index	  | T operator[]      | exact same behavior as the at function          | T
+at              | returns the object stored at passed index	  | T operator[]      | returns the object stored at passed index       | T

 ## Defining Numeric Classes